CacheControl/json-rules-engine/docs/rules.md

 )
 ```

+This feature may be useful in cases where the higher performance offered by simpler object traversal DSLs are preferable to the advanced expressions provided by `json-path`.
+It can also be useful for leveraging more complex DSLs ([jsonata](https://jsonata.org/), for example) that offer more advanced capabilities than `json-path`.

 ### Comparing facts

 Sometimes it is necessary to compare facts against other facts.
 This can be accomplished by nesting the second fact within the `value` property.
 This second fact has access to the same `params` and `path` helpers as the primary fact.